-The E&S screening form further guides to the relevant plan that lists relevant mitigation measures for the activity (e.g., the Project ESMP, the GBV/SEA/SH Action Plan, chance find procedures, Labor Management Procedures (LMP), etc..).
-It also helps determine the need for the implementation of further E&S mitigation measures, for example in the form of simplified ESMPs.
-The simplified ESMP can be developed based on the Project ESMP and other E&S instruments.
+The E&S screening form further guides the relevant plan that lists relevant mitigation measures for the activity (e.g., the Project ESMP, the GBV/SEA/SH Action Plan, chance find procedures, Labor Management Procedures (LMP), etc..).
+It also helps determine the need for the implementation of further E&S mitigation measures, for example in the form of site-specific ESMPs.
+The site-specific ESMP can be developed based on the template ESMP which is annexed in the ESMF and other E&S instruments.

-The E&S screening process is led by the E&S Specialists in the PIU in close cooperation with the FPs.
-Where FPs complete the E&S Screening Forms, they submit it to the PIU for no-objection.
+For the rural component, the E&S screening process is led by the FPs' - E&S Specialists in close cooperation with the UNOPS PIU.
+When FPs complete the E&S Screening Forms, they upload it to the project MIS.
+UNOSP PIU conducts spot-checks of the FPs' screening forms in the MIS to ensure that the E&S instruments have been properly prepared by the FPs.